EXCLUSIVE-France's Thales considers move for Atos cybersecurity arm BDS -sources | Business

 EXCLUSIVE-France's Thales considers move for Atos cybersecurity arm BDS -sources

-Thales and its adviser Centerview Partners have approached several private equity firms including Bain Capital to explore a possible joint offer for Atos as part of a deal that would see it broken up, the sources said.
-Defence group Thales would buy the big data and cybersecurity business, known as BDS, they told Reuters on condition of anonymity.
+Thales, which ranks as Europe's largest defence electronics company, and its adviser Centerview Partners have approached several private equity firms including Bain Capital to explore a possible joint offer as part of a deal that would involve a complex break-up of Atos, the sources said.
+Thales would buy the big data and cybersecurity business, known as BDS, while private equity funds would swallow the remaining IT services operations of Atos, the sources said on condition of anonymity.

-France's Thales is working on a plan to buy the cybersecurity business of IT consultancy group Atos, which could be worth about $3 billion, despite expectations of French government opposition to any break-up, sources told Reuters.
-Thales and its adviser Centerview Partners have approached several private equity firms including Bain Capital to explore a possible joint offer for Atos as part of a deal that would see it broken up, the sources said.
+France's Thales is working on a plan to buy the cybersecurity business of IT consultancy group Atos, sources told Reuters, in a potential $3 billion tie-up likely to test the political determination for shoring up France's digital defences.
+Thales, which ranks as Europe's largest defence electronics company, and its adviser Centerview Partners have approached several private equity firms including Bain Capital to explore a possible joint offer as part of a deal that would involve a complex break-up of Atos, the sources said.

+Thales would buy the big data and cybersecurity business, known as BDS, while private equity funds would swallow the remaining IT services operations of Atos, the sources said on condition of anonymity.
+Thales said in a statement it was not currently in talks with Atos over a potential takeover, adding that the company led by Chief Executive Patrice Caine was "potentially interested" in any cyber-security asset that could be up for sale.

-Atos has seen its shares plummet to their lowest level since mid-2012 after the company issued two profit warnings in seven months, becoming an attractive target for private equity investors.
-Yet any sale would face major headwinds in France where the government of Emmanuel Macron is wary of seeing 'national champions' such as Atos sold to foreign investors with presidential elections looming in April.
+Atos' share price has plummeted to its lowest level since mid-2012 after issuing two profit warnings in seven months, becoming an attractive private equity target.
+Yet any sale would face major obstacles in France where the administration of Emmanuel Macron is wary of seeing such 'national champions' sold to foreign investors with presidential elections looming in April.

 "The French government will strongly oppose any break-up of Atos right now," one of the sources said.
 Thales' advisers have also begun talks with CVC Capital Partners and PAI Partners over a possible joint bid for Atos, but the timing of such a move remains unclear, another said.